mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 Maybe cartoons could have the same effect on my massive tome of a blog article.

-I couldn't draw cartoons myself, as I'm a terrible artist, so I set out to find help.
+I couldn't draw cartoons myself, as I'm a terrible artist, so I set out to find someone who could help me.

 # Choosing cartoonists to shortlist

 Having never hired a cartoonist before or even worked with one, I didn't know where to begin.
 I frequently outsource work through [Upwork](https://www.upwork.com), a freelancing platform, so I decided to start there.

 But how was I supposed to choose an artist when I had no idea what I even wanted?
-I created a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) explaining that I'd hire multiple cartoonists to submit a single cartoon as a trial job for 8-10 more.
+I created a [job listing](https://www.upwork.com/jobs/~01069b65ac37524889) explaining that I'd hire multiple cartoonists to submit one cartoon each as a trial job for 8-10 more.

 {% include image.html file="upwork-posting.png" max_width="400px" alt="Screenshot of job posting on Upwork" fig_caption="Job posting on Upwork" img_link=true %}

 Within two days, I received 13 submissions.

-Some of the applicants' portfolios were clearly bad, like sketches you'd see in a bored high schooler's math notebook.
+Some of the applicants' portfolios were clearly bad, like doodles you'd see in the margins of a high schooler's Calculus textbook.
 Others were good but had the style of a graphic novel or political cartoon, which wasn't what I wanted.

 Four of the portfolios had the lighthearted, playful style reminiscent of *An Illustrated Book of Bad Arguments*, so I selected those artists for my shortlist: